 Environmental causes include eating the wrong foods for the climate or season, as well as eating foods polluted with toxins.

 HOW TOXINS AFFECT DIGESTION

 There are three types of toxins in Ayurveda.
 Ama is the sticky, foul-smelling waste product of improper digestion.
 Ama settles first in the digestive tract and, if it continues to accumulate, mixes with the rasa (nutritive fluid) and travels throughout the body, settling in weak areas.
 Ama is caused by a dull, slow digestion or by eating foods that are too heavy and difficult to digest, such as packaged, frozen, canned, fried, fatty, or leftover foods.

 The second type of toxin is called amavisha, and it is a more reactive, dangerous type of ama.
 Amavisha is created when ama is present for a very long time and is not flushed from the system.
 When amavisha starts to spread throughout the body, it can mix with the dhatus (body tissues) and the malas (waste products).

 If amavisha mixes with the fat tissue, and at the same time one continues to engage in an unhealthy lifestyle or diet, it can cause imbalance and disease in the lipid tissues.
-These lifestyle errors include: 1) lack of exercise, 2) sleeping during the day, 3) eating excessive amounts of fatty foods, and 4) indulging in alcoholic drinks.
+These lifestyle errors include:

 For instance, imbalanced meda dhatu can distort the cardiovascular veins, called the raktavahi srotas in ayurveda.
 When they become stiff and clogged, this causes high blood pressure.
 If amavisha has mixed with the blood and fat tissue, it can distort and damage the srotas (channels that carry fluids of various sorts throughout the body), narrowing the veins as in atherosclerosis.